Krish1496/WindAndStone/README.md

 ---

 ## 🎮 About the Project
-The **SOS Project** is currently under development and not in a fully playable state yet.
+The **Wind And Stone** is currently under development and not in a fully playable state yet.
 The goal of this repository is to share progress, collaborate on development, and maintain version control.

 ---